Where the search for Madeleine McCann stands

 "It's unusual to have a case like this where you're doing a missing person investigation where 10 years on, we still don't have definitive evidence about exactly what has happened." said Rowley.
 "And that's why we're open-minded, even though people are pessimistic about the prospects, because we don't have definitive evidence of what's happened to Madeleine."

-Scope narrowed, but still no arrests
+Scope narrowed, but still no charges filed

 In the days and then months after Madeleine vanished, Portuguese police focused their attention on a few "arguidos," or suspects -- Robert Murat, a British man living in Portugal, and then later, Gerry and Kate McCann.
 But the cases were eventually dropped, and all three later secured monetary damages and apologies from a number of UK media outlets.

 In 2013, British police released sketches of potential suspects and in 2014, police said they were searching for a man who assaulted five British girls on vacation in the region.
-But 10 years on, no arrests have been made.
+But 10 years on, no one has ever been charged.

 Since the Metropolitan Police began reviewing the case in 2011, Rowley said his team has combed through over 40,000 documents -- the cumulative work of the Portuguese police, who led the early stages of the investigation, plus the research of several private investigators and leads generated by numerous appeals to the public.
 Out of that, thousands of leads were generated, allowing Rowley's team to narrow the scope to around 600 people deemed "interesting to the inquiry."